 Hemp is a variety of the Cannabis plant and is among the fastest-growing plants with loads of uses and benefits.
 Hemp is an insect repellant and doesn’t require the use of pesticides when planted.

 Hemp is widely used in the textile, comfortable bedding for pets, beauty and insulation industries due to its versatility.

-If you aren’t sure what the best bedding for your chicken is, then hemp is an excellent choice!
+If you are trying to decide on the best bedding for your chickens, then let us suggest hemp as an excellent choice!

-Hemp for animal bedding is made from the stalk of the cannabis plant.
-The stem is pulped down to form straw, which is good at the absorption of animal waste and leftover pellets, controls bad smells, and is so soft, giving your chickens maximum comfort.
+Old Dominion's hemp animal bedding is made from the hurd, or the inner stalks, of the hemp plant.
+The stem is pulped down to form straw, which is good at the absorption of animal waste, controls bad smells, and is especially soft, giving your chickens maximum comfort.

-Besides bedding, you can also use hemp as an excellent alternative for the nesting boxes floor as you want to make sure the eggs have a soft landing spot.
+Besides bedding, you can also use hemp as an excellent alternative for the nesting box floor as you want to make sure the eggs have a soft landing spot.

 Whether you utilize the deep litter method or have backyard chicken coops, hemp can come in handy for all chicken owners.

-Most of us have experienced the choking ammonia smell eminent in most chicken houses.
+Most of us have experienced the choking ammonia smells of most chicken coops and houses.
 Chicken keepers don’t have to deal with the foul ammonia smell if they use hemp coop bedding.